-This parameter defines the port to be used to reach
+This parameter defines the port to be used to reach trusted servers.

-trusted servers.

-Only one port that will be used for all IP addresses (or DNS names) can be configured.
+Only a single port can be configured, and it will be used with all IP addresses (or DNS names).

 If this parameter is not configured, the VPN Client will use the port 443 by default.